ibm-cloud-docs/bare-metal/baremetal-provision.md

     </tr>
     </TBODY>
     </table>
-5. In the Storage Disks, select your disk specifications.
+5. In the Storage Disks section, select your disk specifications.
 Expand the Add-ons section for more storage options.
 4. In the Network Interface section, select the Uplink Port Speeds and Private VLAN options.
 Expand the Add-ons section to select the appropriate options or use the default values.
 3. In the Order Summary section, select **Hourly** or **Monthly** billing.
 4. Review your order.